Rishi066/testable_minds_notification_service/README.md

 mvn compile exec:java -Dexec.mainClass=com.notifier.TestableNotifier
 ```

 Leave this running in the background.
-It checks the studies page every 1-2 minutes (randomized) and will show a popup notification when a new study appears.
+It checks the studies page every 40 seconds (randomized) and will show a popup notification when a new study appears.

 To stop it, press Ctrl+C in the terminal.

 ## When cookies expire

 If you see `Session expired` in the console, your login session ran out.
-Just repeat the cookie export step above.
+Just repeat the LoginSetup step above.

 ## Notes